Voice of America

-Voice of America (VOA or VoA) is an international broadcaster funded by the United States federal government and established in 1942.
-It is the largest and oldest of the USA's existing international broadcasters, producing digital, TV, and radio content in 48 languages for affiliate stations around the world.
+Voice of America (VOA or VoA) is an international broadcaster, funded by the United States federal government and established in 1942.
+It is the largest and oldest of the US's existing international broadcasters, producing digital, TV, and radio content in 48 languages for affiliate stations around the world.
 Its targeted and primary audience is non-Americans outside the American borders, especially those living in countries without press freedom or independent journalism.
+Since 2025, State Media Monitor has classified the United States Agency for Global Media (USAGM) and its outlets, including VOA, Radio Free Asia, and Radio Free Europe/Radio Liberty, as state-controlled media, describing the agency as operating "under direct White House political direction".

 VOA was established in 1942, during World War II.
-Building on American use of shortwave radio during the war, it initially served as an anti-propaganda tool against Axis misinformation but expanded to include other forms of content like American music programs for cultural diplomacy.
-During the Cold War, its operations expanded in an effort to fight communism and played a role in the decline of communism in several countries.
+Building on American use of shortwave radio during the war, it initially served as an anti-propaganda tool against Axis misinformation but later expanded to include other forms of content, such as American music programs for cultural diplomacy.
+During the Cold War, its operations expanded to fight communism and contributed to its decline in several countries.
 Throughout its operations, it has aimed to broadcast uncensored information to residents under restrictive regimes, even airing behind the Iron Curtain.
 In response, some countries began investing in technology to jam VOA broadcasts.
 In 2017, Russia designated VOA a foreign agent, requiring it to establish a Russian legal entity.
-It was blocked in Russia along with some other western international broadcasters in 2022.
+It was blocked in Russia, along with some other Western international broadcasters, in 2022.
 Its programming can be accessed by Russian listeners using VPNs and other software.
 Its journalists often take substantial risks reporting inside repressive regimes.

-It is headquartered in Washington, D.C., and overseen by the U.S. Agency for Global Media (USAGM), an independent agency of the U.S. government funded with Congressional approval, which also oversees Radio Free Europe/Radio Liberty.
+It is headquartered in Washington, D.C., and overseen by the USAGM, an independent agency of the U.S. government funded with Congressional approval, which also oversees Radio Free Asia and Radio Free Europe/Radio Liberty.
 Funds are appropriated annually under the budget for embassies and consulates.
 As of 2022, VOA had a weekly worldwide audience of approximately 326 million (up from 237 million in 2016) and employed 961 staff with an annual budget of $267.5 million.